ABOUT US

 Aidan Perkinson grew up in the coastal town of Brunswick, Maine and recently graduated from the University of Puget Sound with an undergraduate degree in sociology-anthropology.
 He has always been passionate about social justice issues, which is what initially drew him to AIDNW.
 Since he was first involved as a volunteer, his passion for the work AIDNW does has only grown.
 In his free time, he enjoys spending time outdoors hiking, sailing, kayaking, and doing other outdoor activities!
 He also loves all animals, most especially dogs.

-BOARD OF DIRECTORS
+OUR DEDICATED VOLUNTEER BOARD OF DIRECTORS

 Dr. Caitlin Boline